-For the academy trust, during the period ended 31 August 2021, total expenditure of £10,309,579 was covered by recurrent grant funding from the DfE, together with other incoming resources of £11,016,187.
+During the period ended 31 August 2022, total expenditure of £10,309,579 was covered by recurrent grant funding from the DfE, together with other incoming resources of £11,016,187.
 The excess of income over expenditure for the period (excluding restricted fixed asset funds and LGPS movements) was a surplus of £706,608.

-At 31 August 2021 the net book value of fixed assets was £23,571,520 and movements in tangible fixed assets are shown in note 12 to the financial statements.
+At 31 August 2022 the net book value of fixed assets was £23,571,520 and movements in tangible fixed assets are shown in note 12 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the Trust.